-The latest edition of Horizons, the free online journal of ELT World, is available for download now.
+The third edition of Horizons, the free online journal of ELT World, is available for download now.

 What do we want from our jobs?
 There must surely be a reason for us to move on to bigger and better things at one time or another.
 So, what are our motivations?
 What are those bigger and better things?
 Why do we make the decision to up and move to a new school?
 The poll that ran on the blog and the forum during December shed some light on to why we move from one job to the next… read on

 Interview: Teacher Reflections, Global Connections

 Last month on the ELT World Blog I highlighted the excellent Teaching without Borders blog: Teacher Reflections, Global Connections, explaining what a great idea I thought it was to reflect on the different teaching experiences of the different countries of the contributors.
 I’m delighted that Jennifer Uhler and Jeff Mattison have taken the time and considerable effort to tell Horizons about their blog… read on